EU diplomats plot against Trump on Jerusalem

 There was less violence in the city last year despite some "confrontations" between Palestinian protesters and Israeli police after Trump's announcement, the EU text noted.

-Thirteen Palestinians and seven Israeli were killed in violent incidents in Jerusalem 2017, compared to 23 people in total the year before, and 41 the year before that.
+Thirteen Palestinians and seven Israelis were killed in violent incidents in total in Jerusalem in 2017, compared to 23 people the year before, and 41 the year before that.

 Settler surge